sbn-psi/dmsp/LDDTesting/LDDTestingOverview.md

 ## How do regression tests work

 * Upon a push to the repository, GitHub will:
-  * Generate the LDDs
+  * Generate and LDD from the ingest file
-  * Run validate on every label with the generated LDD
+  * Run validate on every label using the generated LDD
   * Interpret the results
-  * Mark the branch as passing/failing based on the results of the test
+  * Mark the commit as passing/failing based on the results of the test

 ## Demonstration - Pushing a dictionary to GitHub

+### Objectives

 * Show tests in progress
 * Show test results